James Mitchel: Biography

+Mitchell won the shot put and hammer throw titles at the 1887 AAA Championships.
+The following year he successfully defended his hammer tile at the 1888 AAA Championships.

-Mitchell was born in Emly, County Tipperary, Ireland, He competed in events organized by the Gaelic Athletic Association (GAA) and was in the GAA's 1888 American Invasion Tour, where he won a gold and two silver medals at the national championships of the National Association of Amateur Athletes of America.
+He competed in events organized by the Gaelic Athletic Association (GAA) and was in the GAA's 1888 American Invasion Tour, where he won a gold and two silver medals at the national championships of the National Association of Amateur Athletes of America.
 Like many of the GAA team, Mitchell remained in New York City rather than returning to Ireland at the end of the tour.

 Mitchel represented New York Athletic Club at the 1904 Olympics in St Louis, Missouri.
 In the 56 lb weight throw he won the bronze medal.
 In the hammer throw competition he finished fifth and in the discus throw event he finished sixth.

 Spalding Athletic Library issued several "how to" books, one being "How to become a weight thrower" by Olympian James Mitchel.